solisoares/markdown-portfolio/_includes/01-name.md

-# Alexandre Soli Soares's Portifolio
+# Alexandre Soli Soares's Portfolio
 ## This is my first portifolio at GiHub

 Well, I am adventuring myselg in this self paced GitHub curse.